huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_security_group_rule.md

     Changing this parameter creates a new security group rule resource.

-* `remote_group_id` - (Optional, String, ForceNew) Specifies the remote group id, the value needs to be an Openstack ID of a security group.
+* `remote_group_id` - (Optional, String, ForceNew) Specifies the remote group id, the value needs to be an ID of a security group.
     This parameter and remote_ip_prefix are alternative.
     Changing this parameter creates a new security group rule resource.